-- > Maintaining an understanding of this policy - > Implementing this policy consistently - > Agreeing and adhering to the terms on acceptable use of the school's ICT systems and the internet and ensuring that pupils follow the school's terms on acceptable use. - > Working with the DSL to ensure that any online safety incidents are logged and dealt with appropriately in line with this policy - > Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy - > Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline and maintaining an attitude of 'it could happen here'
+- > Maintaining an understanding of this policy - > Implementing this policy consistently - > Agreeing and adhering to the terms on acceptable use of the school's ICT systems and the internet and ensuring that pupils follow the school's terms on acceptable use. - > Knowing that the DSL is responsible for the filtering and monitoring systems and processes, and being aware of how to report any incidents of those systems or processes failing. - > Following the correct procedures and liaising with the DSL or IT technician if they need to bypass the filtering and monitoring systems for educational purposes - > Working with the DSL to ensure that any online safety incidents are logged and dealt with appropriately in line with this policy - > Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy - > Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline and maintaining an attitude of 'it could happen here'